-What the King County Council does for you
+The King County Council

-• the criminal justice system of prosecutors and public defenders, District and Superior Courts, juvenile detention and adult jails;
+• The criminal justice system of prosecutors and public defenders, District and Superior Courts, juvenile detention, and adult jails;

-• the King County Sheriff’s Office, which directly serves residents of unincorporated areas and contracts with many cities to provide police protection;
+• The King County Sheriff’s Office, which directly serves residents of unincorporated areas and contracts with many cities to provide police protection;

-• public health and human services;
+• Public health and human services;

-• wastewater treatment and solid waste management;
+• Wastewater treatment and solid waste management;

-• regional parks, open space and trails; and
+• Regional parks, open space, and trails; and

-• elections, records, and licensing.
+• Elections, records, and licensing.

 The Council’s review of ordinances, motions, and budgets help ensure that county government operates in an efficient, transparent, and cost-effective manner, with equal access for all county residents.